Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Misleading customers with regards to refund rights during delays or cancellations on customer flights

 **What are the impacts on Qantas of the business being influenced by ethics in their marketing?**
+- Qantas needing to act ethically enhances their brand image as reliable